clintonyeb/mujava-cli/README.md

   `mujava test`:      Starts GUI to generate mutant tests.

+## How It Works
+The CLI (Command Line Interface) is a simple wrapper for the MuJava Library that automates most of the configuration that must be done to be able to use the library.
+It is written in python.

 ## Future Work
 Add a command to compile src files to corrresponding classes folder.